How Much Are Tasers?

 Also, if you want to conceal your taser gun and carry it with you with ease, you’ll need to purchase a holster that fits the device model you have.
 Prices for holsters range from just $29 to $50, which is considerably cheaper than replacement cartridges.

 If your state does not allow the possession and use of taser weapons, you may opt for a stun gun instead.
-Check out this list of the best stun guns of 2022 by Security Forward today.
+Check out this list of the best stun guns by Security Forward today.